andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/00-norway_bound.md

-<h4 class="article-subheader">S&aelig;tre</h4>
+<h4 class="article-subheader">How Close Are You To The Sea?</h4>
 7 hours on an overnight flight with no legroom led

-In such a beleaguered state I was in no position to lean on the generosity of others.
+In such a beleaguered state I was in no position to deny the generosity of others.
 And in the hierarchy of "others" I would consider Tom & Monica Bratlie family.